7 ideas of day trips from Bucharest

 Bucharest Surroundings Tour

-The nearest one-day trip that you could take is visiting the city’s surroundings.
+The nearest one day trips from Bucharest that you could take is visiting the city’s surroundings.
 One of the most interesting places you could visit is Mogosoaia Palace.
 The palace is located only 15 km outside the city.
 Built at the beginning of the eighteenth century, by Romanian ruler Constantin Brancoveanu, the palace is known for its Byzantine decorative features, combined with elements influenced by the Italian Renaissance and the Baroque style.

 After the end of the communist regime, the palace hosts the Museum of Brancovian Art, with various art exhibitions.